Leo5671/SFF-Net/README.md

 python prepare_data.py
 ```

-Download the processed training dataset from [this link](https://pan.quark.cn/s/56448177b637) and Place the downloaded file in the specified path `'./data/MSRS_train_imgsize_128_stride_200.h5'`.
+Download the processed training dataset from [this link](https://pan.quark.cn/s/56448177b637) and place the downloaded file in the specified path `'./data/MSRS_train_imgsize_128_stride_200.h5'`.

 **3. Training**